Edited by: Keri Stooksbury

 In theory, all you need to perform an award search is your airport pairs, number of passengers, travel dates, and airlines.
-However, repeating these searches is extremely tedious, and ExpertFlyer does a great job reducing your burden.
+However, repeating these searches is extremely tedious, and ExpertFlyer does a great job of reducing your burden.

 Here are some of the displayed options:

 - You can search using flexible dates (up to 3 days plus or minus)

 - You can search for multiple booking classes (first and business class, upgrade fares)